PradeshDhayalan/PCF-Date-Range-Control/README.md

 ## Add DateRange Control to your fields

-1) Import the PCFDateRange Control - Solution location is given below for your refernece.
+1) Import the PCFDateRange Control Solution in your environment - Solution is given below for your refernece.
 2) Configure the control for your date range fields like Valid From & To etc.

 ![alt text](/images/1.png "Add DateRange control to the Date Only Field")